 return order_status.get("filled_price") or limit_price

-Because filled_price is always None, that or limit_price is not a rare fallback β it is the production code path on every single trade.
-If your bot crosses the spread aggressively (a marketable limit such as "buy YES up to 82¢" that actually fills at 5–15¢ on a deep-underdog contract), you book 60–70¢ of phantom cost per contract.
-Multiply by a few hundred trades and you have a large, entirely fictional loss sitting in your records.
+In the legacy integration we audited, filled_price was always None, so that or limit_price became the production path on every trade.
+If a bot crosses the spread aggressively (a marketable limit such as "buy YES up to 82¢" that actually fills at 5–15¢ on a deep-underdog contract), it can book 60–70¢ of phantom cost per contract.
+Multiply that across a few hundred trades and a large fictional loss appears in the records.

 fills = fp.get("fills", [])